AlexBth86/debug-todo-list-mvc-app/README.md

 Store.prototype.find
 ```

-- For retrieve all data from the collection use :
+- To retrieve all data from the collection use :

 ```
 Store.prototype.findAll
 ```

-- For save the given data to the DB.
+- To save the given data to the DB.
 If no item exists it will create a new item, otherwise it'll simply update an existing item's properties

 ```
 Store.prototype.save
 ```

-- For remove an item from the Store based on its ID
+- To remove an item from the Store based on its ID

 ```
 Store.prototype.remove
 ```

-- For drop all storage and start fresh
+- To drop all storage and start fresh

 ```
 Store.prototype.drop